mookid8000/F.T.Windsor/README.md

 before adding any selectors to the container.

-For example, you can do this:
+From then on, you can do this:

     container.Register(Component.For<ISelectHandlerFor<ISomeService>>().ImplementedBy<SomeServiceSelector>(),
                        Component.For<ISomeService>().ImplementedBy<FirstImpl>(),